Introduction to the New Squatter Laws in Texas 2025 Session

 Table of Contents

-Squatter laws in Texas have evolved over time, but they have always been a source of frustration for landlords.
+Texas squatter laws have evolved over time, but they have always been a source of frustration for landlords.
 Under Texas law, someone occupying a property without permission can, under certain circumstances, claim adverse possession—a legal principle that allows someone to take ownership of a property after living there continuously for a set number of years.

 How the Bill Changes Current Squatter Laws